itcarroll/basic-R-lesson/docs/_slides/load.md

 ===

-After reading in the "surveys.csv" and "plots.csv" files, let's explore what types of data are in each column and what kind of structure your data has.
+After reading in the "animals.csv" and "plots.csv" files, let's explore what types of data are in each column and what kind of structure your data has.

 ~~~r